tim0git/terraform-aws-gameday-template/README.md

 In the terminal run `make vpc`

 >This will create a three layer highly available VPC.
 With 2048 Available IP Addresses.
-Each subnet has been allocated 128 IP's so that leaves you 896 available IP's for any other resources you may need.
+Each subnet has been allocated 128 IPs so that leaves you 896 available IP's for any other resources you may need.
 >>A bit like this: But with a much smaller CIDR range. https://docs.aws.amazon.com/quickstart/latest/vpc/architecture.html

-The VPC has been configured with three NAT Gateways and a Internet Gateway.
+The VPC has been configured with three NAT Gateways and an Internet Gateway.
 The NAT Gateway is used to allow the private subnets to access the internet.
 The Internet Gateway is used to allow the public subnets to access the internet.

 VPC flow logs are enabled, and you can see them in cloudwatch.